Mumble-SRL/MBAutomation-Android/README.md

 In MBAutomation the tracking of the views is automatic by using [Application.ActivityLifecycleCallbacks](https://developer.android.com/reference/android/app/Application.ActivityLifecycleCallbacks) to track view automatically on `onActivityCreated`, `onActivityStarted`, `onActivityStopped` and `onActivityDestroyed`.

 The default name for all the Activities is the class name (e.g. if your Activity is called Act_home you will see Act_home as the view).
 If you want to change the name for an Activity you can change its internal name by setting a title on the Manifest or calling `setTitle` on the onCreate.

+As the events, views are saved in a local database and sent to the server every 10 seconds and you can change the frequency setting the `eventsTimerTime` property.